Using EBT at Target Online and In-Store (Let’s Cut Thru the Crap)

 See Also: 5 Target Hacks That Will Save You Money

-Is The Return Policy the Same on EBT Purchases
+Return Policy Is the Same on EBT Purchases

 You’ll be given the same 90 day return policy.